varnant/mywebsite/README.md

-this is an attempt to create a website, a staic one # mywebsite to create a website as a team dharsahn sathish roshan arun ranjith abinash sudirdaniel mouriya anoop sudip updated
+this is an attempt to create a website, a staic one # mywebsite to create a website as a team dharsahn sathish roshan arun ranjith abinash sudirdaniel mouriya anoop sudip gobi updated